mbrea-c/bevy_animation_graph/README.md

 animations procedurally from very few keyframes, simple animation clip playback is not enough.

-This crate works as a replacement to most of `bevy_animation`, and aims to provide a complete animation system and development workflow including animation graphs, animation state machines (i.e. animation controllers) and a graphical editor to create your animation graphs and state machines.
+This crate works as an alternative to most of `bevy_animation`, and aims to provide a complete animation system and development workflow including animation graphs, animation state machines (i.e. animation controllers) and a graphical editor to create your animation graphs and state machines.